apache/mesos/docs/configuration.md

       --disable-bundled-distribute
     </td>
     <td>

-      excludes building and using the bundled distribute package in lieu of an installed version in PYTHONPATH
+      Excludes building and using the bundled distribute package in lieu of an installed version in <code>PYTHONPATH</code>.
     </td>
   </tr>
   <tr>